-Manual or Paper-based Picking Processes
+Manual Or Paper-Based Picking Processes

-No Contingency for Partially Picked Orders
+No Contingency For Partially Picked Orders

-Your Processes Rely on Worker Experience/Memory
+Your Processes Rely On Worker Experience/Memory

-Overall Lack of Automation
+Overall Lack Of Automation

 Automation, by its very nature, is more efficient than any manual process.
-By leveraging the latest technology and equipment, you can easily increase your pick rates by up to a factor of 5x.
+By leveraging the latest technology and equipment, you can quickly increase your pick rates by up to a factor of 5x.
 A 500 percent increase in pick rate will have a significant positive impact on your bottom line.